|

 ©

-I was taken in, aged
+I was taken in

-about 18 months, with diphtheria and put in
+with diphtheria and put in

 isolation.
 Apparently, although my family weren’t allowed in to visit, the